You Weren’t There: A History Of Chicago Punk 1977-1984 recalls the impact of the

 Now you can watch You Weren't There on TubiTV!

 The early days of Chicago metal needed documentation - so here it is!

-Regressive Films is proud to announce our upcoming documentary on the 80’s Chicago Metal Scene entitled “Leather, Speed, and Doom” Featuring interviews and archival footage from such legends as Zoetrope, Trouble, Znowhite, Master, Mayhem, Assault and more!
+Regressive Films is proud to announce our upcoming documentary entitled “Leather, Speed and Doom- A Heavy History of Chicago Metal in the 80s”.
+Featuring interviews and archival footage from such legends as Zoetrope, Trouble, Znowhite, Master, Witch Slayer, Mayhem, Assaultt and more!
 We’re still in Production stage, so let us know if you have any videos, photos, fliers, recordings from this era and scene you’d like to contribute.
 Hit us up at firstname.lastname@example.org.
 Trailer to come soon!

 A story about music and racism in America.
 Darryl Jones, is a extraordinary American musician and activist.
 Currently the bass player with the Rolling Stones, in this documentary Darryl tells his story with the help of childhood friends, music journalists and some of rock’s biggest names.
 It's an amazing tale that recounts Jones’s formative years in Chicago and takes you through his many global musical tours with legendary performers such as Miles Davis, Sting, Madonna, as well as talking about his career with the Rolling Stones.

 Featuring: Darryl Jones, Mick Jagger, Keith Richards, Charlie Watts, Ron Wood and many more!

 Eric Hamburg / United States / 90 Minutes / English Language